-The hearing officer will mail a "Notice of Hearing Decision" to the PHA and to the participant on the same day.
-This notice will be sent by first-class mail.
-The participant will be mailed the original "Notice of Hearing Decision" and a copy of the proof of mailing.
-A copy of the "Notice of Hearing Decision" will be maintained in the PHA's file.
+The FCHA will mail a "Notice of Final Decision" including the hearing officer's report, to the participant and their representative.
+This Notice will be sent by first-class mail, postage pre-paid with an affidavit of mailing enclosed.
+The participant will be mailed the original "Notice of Final Decision" and a copy of the proof of mailing.
+A copy of the "Notice of Final Decision" along with the original proof mailing will be maintained in the FCHA's file.